Command Palette

 The goal is to provide a standard that is easy to read, type, and apply across various databases, while staying true to linguistic norms.

-• Represent long vowels using full-length spellings (e.g., ou, oo, uu, aa, ee, ii) instead of using macrons (e.g., ō, ū, ā ē, ī) ― small deviation.
+• Represent long vowels using full-length spellings (e.g., ou, oo, uu, aa, ee, ii) instead of using macrons (e.g., ō, ū, ā ē, ī).

-On the sokuon (っ) with a "ch"-syllable deviation
+About the sokuon (っ)

 Capitalization